Powerslave: Songs

 Dickinson's "Flash of the Blade" was inspired by his passion for fencing, while the closing track of Side A, "The Duellists", was inspired to Harris by the 1977 British historical drama film of the same name.
 "Back in the Village", written by Smith and Dickinson, is a sequel to the 1982 song "The Prisoner" and is based on the British science fiction TV series The Prisoner.
 The album title track, "Powerslave", is narrated from the point of view of an Egyptian pharaoh wondering why he has to die, he who was considered a god by his people, and was written by Dickinson as a partial allegory of his life as a rock star.
 The track was chosen as the album's title track and provided the theme for both the cover artwork and the stage decorations.

 The album's closer and longest track, "Rime of the Ancient Mariner", is an abridgment of Samuel Taylor Coleridge's poem of the same name.
 Bassist and songwriter Steve Harris recalled how, under time pressure, the piece was written in a relatively short space of time.
 Drawing heavily from Coleridge's 1815–16 gloss to his own poem, the song directly quotes two passages, the former including the famous lines: "Water, water everywhere – nor any drop to drink".
 At over thirteen minutes long, the track contains several distinct sections with differing moods and would become a fan favourite.
-During the 2008–09 Somewhere Back in Time World Tour, guitarist Dave Murray, Dickinson and Harris cited the song as their favourite to play live.
+Harris later stated "It’s okay to write simple pop songs.
+There’s nothing wrong with that.
+But if kids went out and checked into Coleridge just because we wrote a song about it, then that’s really something, The same sort of thing happened with "To Tame A Land" on the last album.
+The amount of people who went out and read Dune by Frank Herbert, which inspired it, was amazing."
+During the 2008–09 Somewhere Back in Time World Tour, guitarist Dave Murray, Dickinson and Harris cited the song as their favorite to play live.